How to set up private networks for VPS

 In rare cases, the feature may not be displayed or may not work due to technical reasons:

-• Server location: Private networks are only supported in the locations DE-FC, NL-EF, SE-GS, and RU-3D.
+• Server location: Private networks are only supported in the locations Germany, Netherlands, and Sweden.

 Solution: order a new VPS in one of these locations — the feature will be available automatically.